TcMenu/tcMenu/README.md

 ## Questions, community forum and support

-You can ask questions either in the discussions section of this repo, or using the Arduino forum.
-We generally answer most questions, but the rules of engagement are: **this is my hobby, I make it available because it helps others**.
-Don't expect immediate answers, make sure you've recreated the problem in a simple sketch that you can send to me.
-Please consider making at least a one time donation using the sponsor link if we do help you out.
+Community questions can be asked in the discussions section of this repo, or using the Arduino forum.
+We generally answer most community questions but the responses will not be timely, for commercial use we recommend you purchase support.

+Before posting into the community make sure you've recreated the problem in a simple sketch, and please consider making at least a one time donation using the sponsor link if we do help you out.

 * Discussions section of this git repo (available from top menu of github page).
 * [Arduino discussion forum](https://forum.arduino.cc/) where questions can be asked, please tag me using `@davetcc`.